iscas-system/wukong/README.md

 |  China    |     VM    |   Baidu   |    Yes    |    Yes    |
 |  China    |     VM    |   JD      |    Yes    |    Yes    |

-**Node that the value of "No" in column "Support" just means the related API of target system does not satisfy our assumptions**
+**Node that the value of "No" in column "Support" just means the related APIs of target system does not satisfy our assumptions, we should reengineer the APIs**

 ### Container